Practical Nursing

 Provides a foundation to understanding drug therapy, general principles of pharmacology and the mathematics involved as well as the responsibilities of the nurse.

-Phase 1 clinical partner*: The Manor at Seneca Hill
+Phase 1 clinical partner*: St. Luke Health Services & The Cottages at Garden Grove

 Phase 2 - 595 hours